 Electricity Status quo per Town

-Area Status Interventio ns required
+Area Status Interventions required

-Koffiefontein (Ward • Electrical feeder • Request funding to
+Koffiefontein • Electrical feeder Request funding

-4 & 5) lines are aged, relevant sector
+(Ward 4 & 5) lines are aged, to relevant

+causing sector

-causing departments to
+unreliable departments to

-unreliable replace all aged
+supply during replace all aged

-supply during power lines and

-rain and windy strengthening the
+rain and windy power lines and

-days. reticulation
+days. strengthening

-• Cable theft at • Upgrade security to
+• Cable theft at the reticulation

-pump stations safeguard substations
+pump stations Upgrade security

-• Old metering and pump stations
+• Old metering to safeguard

+system/ substations and

+Bypassed pump stations

-system/ • The Municipality is
+meters.
+The Municipality

+is currently

-Bypassed currently conducting
+conducting a

-meters. a systematic field
+systematic field

+assessment

-assessment looking
+looking for

-for irregular,
+irregular,

+unmetered

-unmetered supply
+supply and

-and meter audit/
+meter audit/

 preferably on the

-verge of introducing
+verge of

-split meters to avoid

-electrical theft.

-Petrusburg (Ward 3) • Ageing • Request funding to

-infrastructure in replace the ageing

-Town resulting infrastructure in Town

-in continuous

-breakdowns.

-Reliable supply in Relakanang

-in Bolokanang

-Jacobsdal Reliable supply None

-(Ward 2) • 538 • The project planned

-Electrification for completion in

-needed 2020/2021 Financial

-Year

-Luckhoff Reliable supply Request funding to

-(Ward 1) Ageing replace the ageing

-infrastructure infrastructure in Town

-• Reinvasmak location

-supply is reliable.

-Oppermans Reliable supply • None
+introducing split meters to avoid electrical theft.
+Petrusburg (Ward 3) Ageing infrastructure in Town resulting in continuous breakdowns.
+Request funding to replace the ageing infrastructure in Town Reliable supply in Bolokanang Luckhoff (Ward 1) Reliable supply Ageing infrastructure Request funding to replace the ageing infrastructure in Town Reinvasmak location supply is reliable.
+Oppermans Reliable supply • None identified the following projects which could eradicate these challenges above and accelerate service delivery.

 The analysis, as mentioned above, of the situation of the Letsemeng Local Municipality demonstrated an obligation by the institution to carry out the prescribed mandate of the local government.
-However, the municipality identified the following projects which could eradicate these challenges above and accelerate service delivery.
+However, the municipality